 The sport pepper isn't overly sweet, but it does maintain that cloying pepper tinge on the back of the palate as it tingles the tongue.
 It has a gentle brush of heat and a nice, juicy crunch, and when pickled, these peppers stand up to just about anything.
 Don't expect to sweat from the sport pepper since it's much milder than hotter varieties; it ranges between 10,000 and 23,000 units on the Scoville scale, which is a little spicier than jalapeno and the same as serrano peppers.

 Sport Peppers Recipes

-Unless you're making a traditional Chicago-style hot dog, chances are most recipes don't call for the sport pepper.
-Luckily you can substitute this ingredient with pepperoncini, another capsicum that tends to get gently pickled, jarred, and sold in grocery stores all over.
+Unless you're making a traditional Chicago-style hot dog, chances are most recipes won't call for the sport pepper.
+You can use sport peppers in place of pepperoncini, another capsicum that tends to get gently pickled, jarred, and is sold in grocery stores all over.

 Where to Buy Sport Peppers

-Finding a source of sport peppers can prove tricky since they aren't in many shops outside the midwest.
-The easiest method of obtaining this food is jarred, namely by the Vienna Beef company.
-If you're in Chicago, they can be found in most major grocery stores.
-The rest of the country can shop in specialty markets for this pepper, or if all else fails order online or substitute pepperoncini in place of the sport pepper.
+Finding sport peppers can prove tricky since they aren't in many shops outside the midwest.
+The most common way these peppers are sold is in jars, namely from the Vienna Beef company.
+If you're in Chicago, they can be found in most major grocery stores, but those in the rest of the country will need to shop in specialty markets or through online retailers.
 Occasionally you can find these chiles fresh at a farmers' market, especially in the South.

-Unopened jars of pickled sport peppers will keep for a long time in a cool, dry space like your pantry.
-Once the lid is cracked you will want to store in the refrigerator where they will stay good for months.
-If you desire fresh one and can actually find them, keep in the crisper drawer for two to four weeks.
+Unopened jars of pickled sport peppers will keep for a long time in a cool, dry space like the pantry.
+Once the lid is cracked, you will want to store the jar in the refrigerator where the peppers will stay good for months.
+If you have bought fresh sport peppers, keep them in the crisper drawer for two to four weeks.